Psychology Program Details

 - Youth ministry workers

-- Demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology
+- demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology (APA goals I, III)

-- Apply basic research methods in psychology, including research design, data analysis, and interpretation
+- apply basic research methods and the scientific approach to solving problems ethically in psychology, including research design, data analysis, and presentation skills (APA goals II, III, IV)

-- Understand and apply psychological principles to personal, social, and organizational issues
+- use critical thinking to apply psychological principles to personal, social, and organizational issues in a diverse world (APA goals I, II, III)

 *Employment projections taken from the Bureau of Labor Statistics report for employment category: Life, physical, and social science occupations.